 General Asquith: "Good God....
 And that's real?"

 Back on the TV, it seems that the Prime Minister hasn't been seen in a while.
-Luckily, some other politicians are arriving at 10 Downing Street.
+Luckily, some other politicians are arriving at 10 Downing Street to take charge in his absence.
 The first one to arrive is Joseph Green (David Verrey), MP for Hartley Dale.
-According to the newscaster, he's in charge of monitoring sugar standards in exported confectionery.
+According to the reporter, he's in charge of monitoring sugar standards in exported confectionery.
 As he gets taken upstairs, a woman approaches him (Penelope Wilton) and introduces herself as Harriet Jones, MP for Flydale North.
 She has some kind of appointment about something, but people seem to be under the impression that the crashed spaceship is more important.
 Go figure.

 Anyway, Indra Genesh, a junior secretary with the Ministry of Defense, informs Mr. Green that, since the Prime Minister mysteriously vanished and the members of the cabinet are stuck in traffic, Mr. Sugar-Monitoring is now the Acting Prime Minister.
 He responds to this news by pausing a moment to fart.